DanielFarber/piler/README.md

 The database is called 'piler' and can be created by running the schema.sql The database can be seeded using the seed.rb file

-The following scripts are being use: jquery
+The following scripts are being used: jquery

 underscore.js